 - Spinal injury may be prevented if surgical and medical interventions are implemented early.

 - Prompt diagnosis based on neuroimaging procedures is an important determinant of outcome because if proper treatment is not timely implemented irreversible neurologic deficits can develop.

 (National Institutes of Health)

 SPINAL EPIDURAL ABSCESS

 While rare, occurring in less than 3 patients per 10,000 hospital admissions, a Spinal Epidural Abscess (SEA) can cause devastating and permanent neurologic damage.

-As shown in the illustration located below, a SEA is a collection of pus that is located between the dura (the outer covering of the spinal cord) and the bones of the spine (vertebrae).
+As shown in the illustration located below, a SEA is a collection of pus type infection that is located between the dura (the outer covering of the spinal cord) and the bones of the spine (vertebrae).
 SEAs are most often located in the middle and lower areas of the spine.
-They are typically caused by a bacterial infection, such a Staphylococcus Aureus, that originates on the skin, in the throat or in the mouth.
+SEAs are typically caused by a bacterial infection, such a Staphylococcus Aureus, that originates on the skin, in the throat or in the mouth.
 As the pus builds up, it will fill the space between the spinal cord and the bones of the spine.
 As the pus expands, it can compress the spinal cord, causing the patient to experience neurologic symptoms.